 Brette Answers: You need to get a temporary order from the court about this.
 While he can be ordered by the court to be responsible for the mortgage payments, if your name is on the loan you will ultimately be responsible in the eyes of the bank.
 He can be ordered to refinance, but that's hard to enforce.

 Sue's Question: I was awarded the family home in our divorce seven years ago.
 My ex was to pay me each month for the mortgage until the home was paid off.
-In the meantime, I paid off the mortgage from its sale.
-I have been claiming his payments to me to pay the mortgage as income on my taxes each year...yet, should I be paying taxes (while he is claiming deductions) if this is actually money he owes me for my receiving the home in the divorce?
-If not, can I go back on my taxes and revise them?
+I have been claiming his payments to me as income on my taxes each year...
+Should I be paying taxes (while he is claiming deductions) if this is actually money he owes me for my receiving the home in the divorce?

 Brette Answers: Your attorney can help determine if the payments were designated as alimony or property settlement.
 For divorces finalized before 2019 alimony is taxable; property settlement is not.
 Good luck.